-- Sending false, cruel, vicious messages - Creating websites that have stories, cartoons, pictures, and jokes ridiculing others. - Breaking into an email account and sending vicious or embarrassing materials to others. - Engaging someone in electronic communication, tricking that person into revealing sensitive personal information and forwarding that information to others. - Posting of a student picture without their permission.
+- ✦ Sending false, cruel, vicious messages - ◆ Creating websites that have stories, cartoons, pictures, and jokes ridiculing others. - ◆ Breaking into an email account and sending vicious or embarrassing materials to others.

-Bullying of this nature creates a hostile, disruptive environment on the school and is a violation of a student's right to be safe and secure.
-Cyber Bullying and Harassment will not be tolerated.
+Bullying of this nature creates a hostile, disruptive environment in the school and is a violation of a student's right to be safe and secure.
+Cyberbullying and Harassment will not be tolerated.
 Actions deliberately threatening, harassing, intimidating an individual or group of individuals, placing an individual in reasonable fear of harm or damaging the individual's property; or disrupting the orderly operation of the school, will not be tolerated.

-The online activities and technologies often used by students engaged in Cyber Bullying include but are not limited to social networking sites, chat rooms and discussion groups, instant messaging, text messaging, computers, cell phones and personal digital devices, digital cameras, cell phone cameras, and web cams.
+The online activities and technologies often used by students engaged in Cyberbullying include but are not limited to social networking sites, chat rooms and discussion groups, instant messaging, text messaging, computers, cell phones and personal digital devices, digital cameras, cell phone cameras, and web cams.
 As new technologies emerge, they too may be included with the above forms of electronic communication.

-Issues that make cyber bullying different from 'traditional' bullying:
+Issues that make cyberbullying different from 'traditional' bullying:

-- 24-7 nature the nature of online activity means you can be in contact at any time. - There is the potential for a wider audience and bullying incidents can stay online, for example: a photo that you cannot remove - Evidence a lot of cyberbullying incidents allow those experiencing it to keep evidence for example, take a screen shot to show to school staff or police if needed. - Potential to hide your identity it is possible to hide your identity online which can make cyberbullying incidents very scary - Degree of separation people who cyberbully often do not see the reaction of those experiencing it so it can sometimes be harder for them to see the impact of their actions.
+- ◆ 24-7 nature the nature of online activity means you can be in contact at any time. - ✦ There is the potential for a wider audience and bullying incidents can stay online, for example: a photo that you cannot remove - ◆ Evidence a lot of cyberbullying incidents allow those experiencing it to keep evidence for example, take a screenshot to show to school staff or police if needed. - ◆ Potential to hide your identity it is possible to hide your identity online which can make cyberbullying incidents very scary - ✦ Degree of separation people who cyberbully often do not see the reaction of those experiencing it so it can sometimes be harder for them to see the impact of their actions.